borkys/capt/README.md

 -------------------------------
 Take screenshots on Windows in background mode using an external tool (by default IrfanView) and save it sequentially named into a folder - no fancy stuff.

+The program which is taking the screenshots does not appear to be running in the task manager - a use case may find everybody himself.

 INSTALLATION
 -------------------------------